stackedboxes/romualdo/doc/spec.md

     artifactsCount: int = 0
 end

-\# Here we are explicitly saying this version 2. globals@2
+\# Here we are explicitly saying this is version 2. globals@2
     EndGame: bool = false              \# Fine, same as version 1
     artifactsCount: int = 1            \# Fine, just initialization changed